agladkowski/docker-network-failure-simulation/README.md

 The above class demonstrates how the same delay can be applied using java.
-This may be useful if you want to start your environment with docker-compose and then apply different types of network failures to test resilience of your microservices.
+This may be useful if you want to start your environment with docker-compose and then apply different types of network failures to test resilience of your micro-services.